jamf/ol/api/Resources for Jamf API developers.md

 [PixarAnimationStudios](https://github.com/PixarAnimationStudios)/**[ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss)**

-ruby-jss defines a Ruby module called `Jamf`, which is used for accessing the 'Classic' and 'Jamf Pro' APIs of a Jamf Pro server.
-The Jamf module maintains connections to both APIs simultaneously, and uses whichever is appropriate as needed.
+ruby-jss defines a Ruby module used to access the 'Classic' and 'Jamf Pro' APIs of a Jamf Pro server.
+The `Jamf` module maintains connections to both APIs simultaneously, and uses whichever is appropriate as needed.
 Details like authentication tokens, token refreshing, JSON and XML parsing, and even knowing which resources use which API are all handled under-the-hood.
 The Jamf module abstracts many API resources as Ruby objects, and provides methods for interacting with those resources.
 It also provides some features that aren't a part of the API itself, but come with other Jamf-related tools, such as uploading {Jamf::Package} files to the primary fileshare distribution point, and the installation of those objects on client machines.

 ```ruby
 require 'ruby-jss'